Our Services

 If you're currently experiencing symptoms:

-Not sure if your symptoms match COVID-19?
-Use Ubie's free AI-powered symptom checker to get personalized guidance in minutes and understand what actions you should take based on what you're experiencing right now.
+Feeling uncertain about what your symptoms mean?
+Use Ubie's free symptom checker to get personalized insights in just a few minutes and understand whether you should seek medical care based on what you're experiencing right now.

 It's reasonable to take COVID seriously in 2024 — but panic is not helpful.